aarong/feedme-spec/README.md

 Once connected to the server via the transport, the client must treat the conversation as being in one of three states.
-The client must initially treat the conversation as `Not Ready`.
+The client must initially treat the conversation as `Not Initiated`.

-1. `Not Ready` - When the conversation is in this state...
+1. `Not Initiated` - When the conversation is in this state...

 - The client must transmit a `Handshake` message to the server and subsequently treat the conversation as `Handshaking`.
 The client must not transmit any